Sadhana Bhakti Steps:

 Feelings of Relational Love

-particular quality of love, expressed in a style of relationship.
+To develop love, Rasik Saints have stressed to forming a close personal relationship with Radha Krishna through a bhava -- a particular quality of love, expressed in a style of relationship.
 These are:

 - Shant bhava -- loving God as a supreme governor

 - Dasya bhava -- loving God as a master

 - Sakhya bhava -- loving God as your close friend

 - Vatsalya bhava --loving God as your child

 - Madhurya bhava -- tloving God as your beloved

 Each of these loving sentiments have their own quality of divine love bliss.
 For example, you know the feeling of closeness that a dear friend inspires.
 But the love you have for your mother is different and more intimate, but in its own style.
 The love of two beloveds can only be compared to itself.
 Each has its own special quality of intimacy that you can use in sadhana bhakti.

 The relational bhavas or feelings that relate to Radha Krishna are described in the writings of Rasik Saints and in the scriptures, particularly in leelas or pastimes that Radha Krisna enacted 5,000 years ago when They appeared on this earth.